 Accidental Injury Insurance

-Unexpected accidents can happen anywhere, just as illness can strike at any time.
+Unexpected accidents can happen anywhere, just as sickness can strike at any time.
 And working as an electrician can often expose you to a range of risks.
 For example, what would you do if you required time off work due to injury over the span of a few months?
 Don’t wait until it’s too late.
-Accidental Injury Insurance might save you a costly headache when it comes time to foot the specialist's bill.
-So rather than wondering how you’ll pay your rehab expenses, this policy might be a great fit for the self-employed or contract worker
+Income Protection might save you a costly headache when it comes time to foot the specialist's bill.
+So rather than wondering how you’ll pay your rehab expenses, this policy might be a great fit for the self-employed or contract worker.

 If you’re working on a site and were involved in a serious accident leaving you unable to work for several months, how would you pay the bills and put food on the table?
 If you’re a self-employed electrician, without workers compensation cover or sick leave, you could be in a tough situation.
 Income Protection Insurance can cover you in the event of such an injury and it could pay monthly benefits to cover the cost of your lost wage.

 All of these policies may impact your business.
-By getting the right type of trades insurance to suit your needs, you’ll put your business in the best position to succeed.
-Have a chat with our friendly team today on 13 22 44 (8.00am - 6pm for Life & Income Insurance, and 8:30am-6pm for Business Insurance, AEST/AEDT, Mon-Fri) and get a better understanding of your needs.
+By getting the right type of tradies insurance to suit your needs, you’ll put your business in the best position to succeed.
+Have a chat with our friendly team today on 13 22 44 (Mon–Fri, 8am–8pm for Life & Income Insurance, and 8:30am–6pm for Business Insurance, AEST/AEDT) and get a better understanding of your needs.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI Business Insurance.
 Consider the relevant Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.